-Domestic violence complicates every aspect of a survivor’s life, including his or her professional track.
+Domestic violence can complicate every aspect of a survivor’s life, including their professional track.
 Maybe an abuser forced you to quit working or made things so difficult for you at your job that you were fired.
 Or maybe now that you’ve escaped a horrific situation, you simply want to start anew and follow your professional dreams.

 “Think of it as a new period of life and a time to start fresh,” says Dana Martinez, director of shelter services for A New Leaf in Arizona.
 “Now’s the time to focus on yourself and think about what kind of work you would feel good about doing.”